 This trend may signify a generational opportunity for young individual investors participating in the market as a path to building wealth.
 These new investors can build their future wealth by learning to handle risks and market volatility and ensure portfolio diversification and financial concepts.
 Engaging in stock market games can help you build your confidence, skills, and knowledge.

 Why Investing Early Matters?

-- Leverage the power of compound interest (interest on interest) earned on your initial invesment for significant returns in your retirement and investment accounts.
+- Leverage the power of compound interest (interest on interest) earned on your initial investment for significant returns in your retirement and investment accounts.

-- Take on greater risks when you are young and able to absorb the bumps and bruises of downturns.
+- Take on more significant risks when you are young and able to absorb the bumps and bruises of market downturns.

-- Motivate yourself to save more, spend less so that you can grow wealth.
+- Motivate yourself to save more and spend less to grow wealth.

 Simulated Games Are Suitable For Virtually Everyone